AlexProgrammerDE/SoulFire/README.md

 ## 🔧 Build from source

-1. Install Java 17
+1. Install Java 21+
-2. Download Gradle
-3. Download the latest version of ServerWrecker
+2. Download the latest source code from GitHub
-4. Run `./gradlew build` in the ServerWrecker directory
+3. Run `./gradlew build` in the project directory
-5. Get the jar file from `build/libs`
+4. Get the jar file from `build/libs`

 ## 👨‍💻 Developer API

 ServerWrecker offers a Developer API to create your own plugins using the plugin API and mixins.
-The software may regularly have breaking changes, so you'll have to stick to a verson of ServerWrecker or update your plugin regularly.
+The software may regularly have breaking changes, so you'll have to stick to a version of ServerWrecker or update your plugin regularly.

 To learn more about the Developer API, take a look at the official [plugin example](https://github.com/AlexProgrammerDE/ServerWreckerPluginExample).